Update in progress March 2018

 The trip takes 4.5 hours (11am - 3.30pm) and includes a cruise in a glass bottom boat, 45 minutes of snorkelling (gear supplied if required), BBQ lunch, awesome entertainment and transfers from accommodation if needed - $79 adults.
 We recommend the trip for a seriously good laugh, and good snorkelling.

-The other day cruise option at Muri is Koka Lagoon Cruises (Sunday - Friday).
+The other day cruise option at Muri is Koka Lagoon Cruises (Sunday - Friday, departs 10am).
 Koka have also stacked up some excellent Trip Advisor reviews.

 Tours / Island Nights / Cultural Villages

-Adventure Cook Islands (Island Way Adventures) - Padi dive courses, dive and snorkelling trips, Trip Advisor reviews
+Adventure Cook Islands (Reef to See) - Padi dive courses and dive trips, Trip Advisor reviews

 Akura Charters Rarotonga, Trip Advisor reviews